Getting to know your new BrailleDoodle.

 PART ONE

-Place the BrailleDoodle with the Braille Side in front of the learner and put the stylus in their dominant hand.
 Explain how the stylus raises the dots while the other hand feels them as they work.
 Move around the surface, practicing raising and pushing various dots back down.
 Tell the learner that the stylus requires no pressure to make the dots, and touching creations should always be done gently and simultaneously with their free hand.

 NOTE: Have the learner get in the habit of occasionally putting aside the stylus and feeling their work on the BrailleDoodle using both hands.
 Explain how reading is always done with both hands.

-Put the stylus aside, and starting in the upper left-hand corner, using hand over hand, have the learner feel the first braille cell and have them be able to count the dots in the assigned order.
-Explain – “The braille cell is comprised of six dots arranged in two columns and three rows.
+“The Braille cell made up of two columns of 3 dots each, making a total of six dots.
 Each dot has a number 1 through 6.
 Beginning in the top left corner of the cell is dot 1.
 Moving down are dots 2 and 3.
 In the top right corner is dot 4.
 Then, moving down the right column are dots 5 and 6.”

-Step three Practice the dot numbers.
+Step three

 NOTE: The learner may benefit from having the instructor isolate the cells where the learner works by using their hands or some form of guide.
 The guide can be made by cutting a rectangular hole in an index card or thick paper.
 Fold the paper in half and toward the center, making two small cuts down and one across.
 Then, when you unfold the paper, you will have your guide.

-PART 2
+PART TWO

-Start Learning the Braille Letters
+Learning Braille Letters

-1. Guide the learner back to the top cell in the upper-left-hand corner and explain that the first letter they will make is “A.” Have the learner identify the dots and then “discover” with the stylus that dot 1 is the only one that functions.
+- Have the learner identify the dots and then “discover” with the stylus that dot 1 is the only one that functions.
 (Always use the two-hand method, one hand creating with the stylus and the other feeling as they go.)

-2. Have them examine this cell closely while they say the letter ‘ay’ aloud.
+Have them examine this cell closely while they say the letter ‘ay’ aloud.
 (This is a multisensory learning technique that increases retention.)

-3. Have the learner form an ‘a’ in the practice cell and have them make sure it matches.
+Have the learner form an ‘a’ in the practice cell and have them make sure it matches.
 Mistakes can be fixed right away by pressing down on the dots.
 Again, they should say ‘ay’ aloud and repeat these steps several times.

-6. Put the stylus aside and have the learner feel their creation.
+Put the stylus aside and have the learner feel their creation.
 Be sure to emphasize proper finger placement and tracking.
 A video that explains how to teach this well is available.
 Click on the text below, HERE, or Google “YouTube Braille Tracking Techniques.”

-7. Guide the learner’s hand down to the rows of standard-size braille letters at the bottom of the device.
+Guide the learner’s hand down to the rows of standard-size braille letters at the bottom of the device.
 Help the learner find the letter “A” in the row with the alphabet and then in the row below that has the sentence, “The quick brown fox jumps over the lazy dog.”

 NOTE: For younger children, one should emphasize the phonics of each letter heavily.
 Sounds and words that start with that sound should be repeated: ‘A’ for ape.
 ‘A’ for apple, etc.

-PART 3
+PART THREE

-NOTE – Most braille instructors introduce the following braille patterns in this order:
+NOTE – Most braille instructors introduce the following braille patterns in this order: Explanation of the chart below.

 ROW 1 – A through J uses only the top four dots (Positions 1, 2, 4, and 5).
 The same patterns also represent numbers 1 through 0, but a number sign is used before them to indicate they are numbers.

-ROW 2 – K through T are similar to A through J but with an extra dot in position 3
+ROW 2 – K through T are similar to A through J but with an extra dot in position 3.

 ROW 3 – This line includes the letters U through Z. These letters are similar to K through O but with an additional dot in position 6.